fmipp/py-fmipp/readme-setup.txt

 ----------------1.
 Windows: building wheels----------------
-NOTE: By default this works only on WINDOWS due to setup.py platform settings
+NOTE: By default this build works only on WINDOWS due to setup.py platform settings

 -------- building requirements for python--------